AMADataLabs/Core/README.md

 Python package folders should all start with *Source/Python/datalabs/* (i.e. all Data Labs packages start with *datalabs.*).

+### Terraform

+Terraform configurations should be kept in *Source/Terraform*.
+TODO: elaborate on the structure

 ## Test

 Not surprisingly, all test code should be put in this folder.
 The folder and file structure mirrors that of *Source/* with some exceptions.